Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Results and Discussion

 \section{Results and Discussion}

 In this section, we demonstrate the domain decomposition of the MBS in 3D simulations.
 For all simulations in this section, we simulate light propagation through a scattering structure illuminated with a planar source located at $x=0$.
-We use absorbing boundaries with a thickness of 5 wavelengths \cite{osnabrugge2021ultra}, and a sampling of 4 points per wavelength.
+We use absorbing boundaries \cite{osnabrugge2021ultra} with a thickness of 5 wavelengths along the x-axis and periodic boundaries along the y and z axes.
+We use a sampling of 4 points per wavelength\two{, and a threshold value of $10^{-6}$ for the relative residual as the stopping criterion (see Section~\ref{subsec:implementation}).} \one{In all the simulations, we split the problem into subdomains of equal size.}

-The structure consists of tightly packed spheres, with a relative wave velocity (or refractive index) of 1.33 and a small imaginary part, distributed randomly in a medium with a refractive index $n=1$.
+The structure consists of tightly packed spheres, with a refractive index of $1.33$ and a small imaginary part \two{of $0.01$}, distributed randomly in a medium with a refractive index of $1$.
 The spheres were generated using the \texttt{random\_spheres()} function in PoreSpy \cite{gostick2019porespy}.
-Unless stated otherwise, we used spheres of radius $3$ wavelengths and a truncation size of $t=8$ in the simulations.
+Unless stated otherwise, the spheres have a radius of $3$ wavelengths and the truncation parameter $t=8$ in the simulations.

-We start by validating the domain decomposition framework on a small sample and then analyse the accuracy and convergence of the domain decomposition approach for different truncation sizes $t$ and numbers of subdomains.
-Finally, we demonstrate domain decomposition in a large structure of $3.1\cdot 10^7$ cubic wavelengths.
+We first confirmed that our domain decomposition method converges to the analytical solution for propagation through an empty medium.
+In this section, we start by validating the domain decomposition framework on a small sample and then analyse the accuracy and convergence of the domain decomposition approach for different values of the truncation parameter $t$ and numbers of subdomains.
+Finally, we demonstrate domain decomposition in a large structure of $3.27\cdot 10^7$ cubic wavelengths\two{, a size that takes considerably longer to run on a CPU but can be completed significantly faster by splitting the problem over two GPUs}.